BUButtercup/fake-riseUp-front/README.md

 If you login with one of the seed users you should see this:
 <img width="700" alt="Screen Shot 2022-03-04 at 9 43 04 AM" src="https://user-images.githubusercontent.com/95940864/156814541-a2e361b0-5e8c-430b-bd48-2aa9cbc07541.png">

 Each button should make a small form pop up below, asking for the info needed to send over the route.
+The results populate below.
 <img width="700" alt="Screen Shot 2022-03-04 at 9 45 27 AM" src="https://user-images.githubusercontent.com/95940864/156814918-987e2f28-3ccd-41b9-9730-97c68ecc9092.png">

 Some of the routes are not working right now (most noticeably the POST routes, as well as the comment routes that are dependent on the post id's (these are not associated in the db seeds, so will show nothing until we can start POSTing new users, posts and comments).